mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/TESTING.md

 * [Google Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools).
 I have tested the mobile and desktop versions of my project with Google Lighthouse.
 Please refer to screen shots.
+I have noticed a significant difference when testing the project with Lighthouse if testing from the port 8080 in Gitpod or from Heroku.
+The mobile version has a performance of 78% if tested from Heroku, 98% if tested from Gitpod.
+Testing on the desktop the performarnce is only reduced by 3%.

     [mobile](https://github.com/mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/blob/a46dcd2e62d7a6bc2bd82621b4a956740bab8ea9/media/mobile_lighthouse.jpg) Screenshot